-The School Committee recognizes that there may be conditions in the school district that are in need of improvement and that students should have some means by which their concerns may be effectively expressed, considered, and dealt with fairly.
-Such means, if well-conceived and understood in advance, can do much to maintain harmonious relationships among the schools and the students and community.
-Every attempt will be made to seek a satisfactory solution to any concerns in a friendly and informal manner.
+The School Committee recognizes that there may be conditions in the school system that are in need of improvement and that students should have some means by which their concerns may be effectively expressed, considered, and dealt with fairly.
+Such means, if well conceived and understood in advance, can do much to maintain harmonious relationships among the schools and the students and community.

-Students and their parents and/or guardians who believe that a student has received unfair treatment may bring forward their grievance through the appropriate channels.
-Appeals of disciplinary cases will be required to follow the district's policy on student discipline.
-Any applicable provisions of the Massachusetts General Laws or federal law will be followed by school officials in conducting hearings.
+The traditional "open door" policy in the public school system will be continued.
+Students--and their parents and/or guardians--who believe that a student has received unfair treatment may bring forward their grievance.
+Appeals of individual disciplinary cases will be required to follow the district's policy on student discipline.
+Any applicable provisions of the Massachusetts General Laws or federal law will be followed by school officials in conducting hearings and reviews of student grievances.
+In general, procedures will begin with the authority imposing the penalty (for example, Principal or teacher) and may ultimately be referred to the Superintendent and on to the School Committee if applicable.